-- Click the Active Preset section in the top banner of any AUI page - Enter the Presets page from the Dashboard.
+- 1. Click the Active Preset section in the top banner of any AUI page - 2.
+Enter the Presets page from the main menu.

-Both methods will indicate the current active preset, by a green check mark next to its radio button (e.g., Example Preset 3, see Figure 2.2.18 on page 2.2.28).
-If the current preset is not the desired one, click the radio button of the desired preset in the Available Presets list, or create a new preset or clicking the Clone Preset button and edit the preset.
+Both locations will indicate the current active preset by a green check mark next to its radio button (e.g., Example Preset 3, see Figure 2.2.18 on page 2.2.29).
+If the current preset is not the desired one, click the radio button of the desired preset in the Available Presets list, or create a new preset or by clicking the Clone Preset button and edit the preset.